acg-team/Bioinfo4B/Genomics/Script.md

 You will be following commands by one by through copy-pasting.
 Make sure there is no auto-correction happening with the words, dots, spaces, signs.
 Whenever you are asked a yes or no question or something like y/n comes up type y and press enter to continue.

-First, open the Visual Studio Code: connect to the server and move to the course folder
+First, open the Visual Studio Code.
+In your first time, you will choose the ssh remote connection option and this will install some necassary connect to the server and move to the course folder

 - Download the Files folder to your laptop from here: https://github.com/acg-team/Bioinfo4B